-53. Upon information and belief, Fiserv, a global provider of financial services technology solutions, entered into an OEM agreement with Mitek to act as a distributer of Mitek's Mobile Imaging Instrumentalities.
-As explained by Mitek, Fiserv has knowledge of the "relationship with Mitek and Defendant Wells Fargo relating to the accused instrumentalities, including but not limited to the Mobile Imaging Instrumentalities, and related subject matter."
-Fiserv continues to sell the Mobile Imaging Instrumentalities that are covered by one or more claims of the '872 patent.
-A true and correct copy of Mitek's disclosures is attached as Exhibit E.

-54. Upon information and belief, even though Defendants have been aware of the '872 patent since their dates of notice, Defendants have neither made any changes to the functionality, operations, marketing, sales, technical support, etc. of such products and services to avoid infringing the '872 patent nor informed their customers or end-users how to avoid infringing the '872 patent.
-To date, Defendants have not identified a single action that they have taken to avoid infringement (e.g., by designing around or notifying their customers or end-users how to avoid infringement) by themselves or their customers or end-users since they became aware of the '872 patent.

-55. Upon information and belief, Defendants are unaware of any legal or factual basis that their actions solely, or in combination with the actions of their customers and end-users, do not constitute direct or indirect infringement of the '872 patent.
+- 53. Upon information and belief, NCR entered into a license agreement with Mitek to act as a seller of Mitek's Mobile Imaging Instrumentalities.
+As explained by Mitek, NCR Corporation has knowledge of the "relationship with Mitek and Defendants Citi and Bank of America relating to the accused instrumentalities ... and the implementation, customization, and integration of the accused instrumentalities, and related subject matter."
+NCR continues to sell the Mobile Imaging Instrumentalities that are covered by one or more claims of the '872 patent.
+A true and correct copy of Mitek's disclosures is attached as Exhibit E. - 54.
+Upon information and belief, even though Defendants have been aware of the '872 patent since their dates of notice, Defendants have neither made any changes to the functionality, operations, marketing, sales, technical support, etc. of such products and services to avoid infringing the '872 patent nor informed their customers or end-users how to avoid infringing the '872 patent.
+To date, Defendants have not identified a single action that they have taken to avoid infringement (e.g., by designing around or notifying their customers or end-users how to avoid infringement) by themselves or their customers or end-users since they became aware of the '872 patent. - 55.
+Upon information and belief, Defendants are unaware of any legal or factual basis that their actions solely, or in combination with the actions of their customers and end-users, do not constitute direct or indirect infringement of the '872 patent.
 To date, Defendants have not produced any opinion of counsel, request for opinion of counsel, evaluation, analysis, or investigation relating to the validity, scope, interpretation, construction, enforceability, unenforceability, or the infringement or potential infringement of any claim of the '872 patent.
 Defendants thus have continued to willfully make, use, sell, and/or offer for sale the Mobile Imaging Instrumentalities with an objectively reckless disregard of the likelihood of their continued infringement and are liable for willful infringement of the '872 patent.